rtm-rs/rtm-rs.github.io/source/content/docs/learn/introduction.md

 ## Inspirations, Ideas, and Friends

-Like ROM & its fundamental ideas?
+Like RTM & its fundamental ideas?
 You should check these out, too:

 * [Rich Hickey on state, immutability, and how to leverage OO principles](http://www.infoq.com/presentations/Are-We-There-Yet-Rich-Hickey)
 * [Gary Bernhardt on boundaries, immutability, and clean design](https://www.youtube.com/watch?v=yTkzNHF6rMs)